-Figure 2: Relationships between the named characters in Romeo and Juliet when modeled as binary (a), count-weighted (b), and line-weighted (c) co-occurrence networks, resolved at the scene level, where we highlight the protagonists appearing in Act III, Scene V. The binary representation is a classic hairball, while the count-weighted representation and the line-weighted representation provide more nuance.
+Figure 2.
+Relationships between the named characters in Romeo and Juliet when modeled as binary (ce-scene-b) (a), count-weighted (ce-scene-mb ~ ce-scene-w) (b), and line-weighted (ce-scene-mw) (c) co-occurrence networks, resolved at the scene level, where we highlight the protagonists appearing in Act III, Scene V. The binary representation is a classic hairball, while the count-weighted representation provide more nuance.
 In (c), the strikingly strong connection between Romeo and Capulet is partly due to Act III, Scene V, where both characters appear but do not meet on stage.

-Figure 3: Line-weighted co-occurrence network of the named characters in Act III of Romeo and Juliet, resolved at the scene level (a) and at the stage group level (b), as well as the difference network between the two (c), where we highlight the protagonists appearing in Act III, Scene V. The coarse-grained representation overestimates the co-occurrence between Romeo and Juliet's parents, i.e., Capulet and Lady Capulet (a and c), while the fine-grained representation emphasizes Juliet's bond with the Nurse and Romeo's interaction with Friar Lawrence (b).
+Figure 3.
+Line-weighted co-occurrence network of the named characters in Act III of Romeo and Juliet, resolved at the scene level (ce-scene-mw) (a) and at the stage group level (ce-group-mw) (b), as well as the difference network between the two [(ce-scene-mw) - (ce-group-mw)] (c), where we highlight the protagonists appearing in Act III, Scene V. The coarse-grained representation overestimates the co-occurrence between Juliet's parents (Capulet and Lady Capulet) and Romeo (a and c), while the fine-grained representation emphasizes Juliet's bond with the Nurse and Romeo's interaction with Friar Lawrence (b).